dorbanianas/DevOpsJumpstart/README.md

 1. Apply the Kubernetes deployment configuration to deploy MyApp:

     ```bash
+    minikube start
+    ```

+2. Apply the Kubernetes deployment configuration to deploy MyApp:

+    ```bash
     kubectl apply -f deployment.yaml

     ```

-2. Check the nodes in your Kubernetes cluster:
+3. Check the nodes in your Kubernetes cluster:

     ```bash
     kubectl get nodes -o wide
     ```

-3. View the deployments in your cluster:
+4. View the deployments in your cluster:

     ```bash
     kubectl get deployments
     ```

-4. Check the pods created by the deployment:
+5. Check the pods created by the deployment:

     ```bash
     kubectl get pods
     ```

-5. Access the logs of specific pods if needed (replace Pod names with actual pod names):
+6. Access the logs of all the pods if needed:

     ```bash
-    kubectl logs my-app-7bd7b886d8-4h6nw
-    kubectl logs my-app-7bd7b886d8-gkdz7
+    ./get_pod_logs.sh
     ```

-6. Apply the Kubernetes service configuration to expose the application:
+7. Apply the Kubernetes service configuration to expose the application:

     ```bash
     kubectl apply -f service.yaml
     ```

-7. Check the services available in your cluster:
+8. Check the services available in your cluster:

     ```bash
     kubectl get service
-    kubectl get svc
     ```

-8. Verify the nodes and their details:
+9. Verify the nodes and their details:

     ```bash
     kubectl get nodes -o wide
     ```

-9. Access your application by obtaining the external IP of the service, if it's a cloud-based cluster, or by using NodePort or other service type defined in your **`service.yaml`**.
+10. Access your application by obtaining the external IP of the service, using the next script:

+    ```bash
+    ./get_app_url.sh
+    ```